 A: Since all eligible candidates must hold a clinical nursing specialty certification, the 90-item subspecialty exams concentrate solely on the Synergy Model component of Clinical Judgment.
 Although components such as patient teaching and collaboration are very important in providing patient care, eligibility for the CMC and CSC subspecialty credentials assumes that the nursing licensure exam and the clinical nursing specialty certification exam tested these elements.

 Refer to the CMC and CSC Test Plans for more specific information about exam content.

 Q: If I do not pass the CMC or CSC exam on the first attempt, what can I do?

 A: Referring to your CMC or CSC exam score report and the exam test plan, identify the topic areas in which you have the most room for improvement.
-For additional information, refer to the Preparation Tools & Resources page.
+For additional information, refer to the Preparation Tools & Handbooks page.

 Candidates may sit for the CMC and/or CSC exam up to four times in a 12-month period.
 A discounted retest fee is available to candidates who do not pass the exam and is available until the exam is passed.

 Q: What are the renewal requirements for CMC and CSC certification?

 A: Renewal requirements include: